dojo/docs/dojox/grid/TreeGrid.rst

 For example, setting openAtLevels to [true, false, 5] on a 4-level grid, top-level items will always be open, second-level items will always be closed, and third-level items will be open if they have 5 or fewer 4th-level items.

 The getItem function on the grid has also been extended to accept an array in order to get an item based off a level path.
 For example, calling grid.getItem([2,1,5]) will return the 6th child (0-based index) of the 2nd child of the 3rd top-level item.

+If you specify a treeModel, then defaultOpen will always be false, and openAtLevels will be ignored

 ====================
 Structure Definition